InfectionMedicineProteomics/BINN/docs/index.md

 **Examples:**

 In the [examples](binn_example.ipynb) we use proteins as the input layer and the Reactome pathway database to generate the BINN.
-The network is trained on mass-spec intensity values.
+The network is trained on quantified proteins by mass spectrometry.

 - [BINN example](binn_example.ipynb)
 - [Interpretation example](shap_example.ipynb)